Low Seasons Holidays? Seasons Holidays PLC complaints and timeshare dispute guide

 “UK holiday accommodation is at a premium now,” explained Tim at the time.
 “Seasons probably want us gone so they can rent out our lodges for high prices.
 They are bombarding all the owners with what can only be described as bullying phone calls trying to take our memberships back.”

-Sales and financing accusations
+Sales and finance complaints

 Joe and Linda Ashby.
 Lost house after suspect Seasons finance arrangements

-Media and consumer org investigations
+Media coverage and consumer organisation scrutiny

 Andrew and Wendy Wilkinson with letter from Seasons confirming reinstatement of their membership rights